xp44mm/Notebook/ConcurrencyCookbook/01 Concurrency - An Overview.md

 void Deadlock()
 {
   // Start the delay.
-  Task task = WaitAsync();
+  var task = WaitAsync();
   // Synchronously block, waiting for the async method to complete. task.Wait();
 }
 ```

-The code in this example will deadlock if called from a UI or ASP.NET Classic context because both of those contexts only allow one thread in at a time.
-Deadlock will call WaitAsync, which begins the delay.
-Deadlock then (synchronously) waits for that method to complete, blocking the context thread.
+The code in this example will deadlock if called from a UI or ASP.NET Classic context because both of those contexts only allow one thread in at a time. `Deadlock` will call WaitAsync, which begins the delay. `Deadlock` then (synchronously) waits for that method to complete, blocking the context thread.

-When the delay completes, await attempts to resume WaitAsync within the captured context, but it cannot because there's already a thread blocked in the context, and the context only allows one thread at a time.
-Deadlock can be prevented two ways: you can use `ConfigureAwait(false)` within WaitAsync (which causes await to ignore its context), or you can await the call to WaitAsync (making Deadlock into an async method).
+When the delay completes, await attempts to resume WaitAsync within the captured context, but it cannot because there's already a thread blocked in the context, and the context only allows one thread at a time. `Deadlock` can be prevented two ways: you can use `ConfigureAwait(false)` within WaitAsync (which causes await to ignore its context), or you can await the call to WaitAsync (making `Deadlock` into an async method).

 ##### WARNING